Skip to main content

 MEDIUM PREVALENCE

-Eggs are common in Irish baking and breakfast dishes.
+Eggs feature heavily in Irish baking and in breakfast dishes.

 COMMONLY FOUND IN: